British Insulated Callender's Cables: Formation, acquisitions, and reorganisation

+Divestments and reorientation

-In January 1991 British Copper Refiners, a subsidiary of BICC, announced the closure of the Prescot plant with the loss of 230 jobs.
+In January 1991, British Copper Refiners, a subsidiary of BICC, announced the closure of the Prescot plant, which resulted in the loss of 230 jobs.
+The site lay derelict for some years before being redeveloped into a retail park.

+During the early 1990s, BICC purchased the housebuilder Clarke Homes.
+However, this acquisition came barely one year prior to a collapse of the housing market.
+By the middle of the 1990s, sales were down to only five hundred per year, and although no financial figures were ever published, the housing operation was believed to have suffered heavy losses.
+BICC opted to dispose of Clarke Homes, selling it to Westbury during 1995.

-In 1999 the ailing BICC sold its optical cables business to Corning and power cables businesses to General Cable.
+During 1999, BICC completed two major divestments; its remaining stake in telecommunications cables (both optical and metallic) was sold to Corning for $70 million, while its power cables businesses was acquired by General Cable in exchange for £275 million ($445 million).

-BICC also owned construction company Balfour Beatty and, following sale of its cable operations, BICC renamed itself Balfour Beatty in 2000.
+BICC also owned construction company Balfour Beatty and, following the sale of its cable operations, BICC renamed itself Balfour Beatty in early 2000.
+Beyond the name change, the company's business strategy shifted considerably; beyond focusing on the construction of infrastructure projects, Balfour Beatty diversified into the financing, operation, design and management functions as well.

-In 2002, Pirelli, who acquired the Erith plant from General Cable announced the closure of part of the site and the transfer of the production of oil-filled cable to their Eastleigh works in Hampshire.
+During 2002, Pirelli, who had acquired the Erith plant from General Cable, announced the closure of part of the site and the transfer of the production of oil-filled cable to their Eastleigh works in Hampshire.

-In 2020 the BICC Cables name continued in use at the former BICC Egypt power cable plant in Giza.
+In 2020, the BICC Cables name continued in use at the former BICC Egypt power cable plant in Giza.

 Callender's Cableworks Band

 This was an amateur brass band, active between 1898 and 1961, of which all members were employees of Callender's at Erith.
 They rehearsed and performed in their leisure time, while the company in its role of patron lent its name and supplied uniforms and instruments.
 The band broadcast prolifically on BBC Radio in the 1920s and 1930s.